Why an organic dairy jumped to packaged Brussels sprouts

 How are you keep them down on the dairy farm when Brussels sprouts are wagging a compelling finger?

-A longtime Wisconsin dairy farm is going all in on a new certified organic fresh packaged vegetable product – the first in a long time for the co-op it belongs to, Organic Valley.
-The four-generation Langmeier Dairy in Prairie du Chien is building a new washing and packing facility to produce retail packages and 10-pound bulk bags of Brussels sprouts that will be branded and marketed under the Organic Valley label.
+A longtime Wisconsin dairy farm is going all in on a new certified organic fresh packaged vegetable product — the first in a long time for the co-op it belongs to, Organic Valley.
+The four-generation Langmeier Dairy in Prairie du Chien is built a new washing and packing facility to produce retail packages and 10-pound bulk bags of Brussels sprouts to be branded and marketed under the Organic Valley label.

 “This is really our first foray into packaged items,” said Organic Valley produce program manager Annake Ramsey.
 “Most of our produce items have some sort of sticker … with a UPC on it.
 But as far as an item in a package, this is our biggest launch as far as produce here in western Wisconsin.”

 The Langmeier family and Organic Valley worked with Elizabeth Marston of Windham Packaging in New Hampshire to come up with breathable packaging that would provide maximum shelf life for both the retail pouches and bulk bags in boxes.

 “Dr. Marston works with different suppliers, and our supplier referred us to her,” Ramsey said.
 “Dr. Marston developed this kind of packaging we will be using … so we have access to her expertise as we develop our new product, which has been very helpful.”

 Marston and her colleagues have been working with controlled atmosphere packaging for Brussels sprouts for the last six years, in both the conventional and organic spaces.